Grimler91/samsung-docs/docs/PIT.md

 nav_order: 4
 ---

+## Warning
+The PIT format is not yet fully documented and most of it's parts are unknown. \
+Also things vary from device to device.

 ## Header
 `0x12349876` is the magic number that is located in first 4 bytes of a PIT file. \
 Skip next 32-bit number, and then we have two 8 chars long strings: `COM_TAR2` and `SDM710`, for example. \